 When the moon is in the northern hemisphere, it is possible to sight the Hilal from the UK horizon, if people make an effort to sight it (weather permitting).
 However, it should be noted that the lunar year has approximately 6 months that are 29-days and 6-months that are 30-days (in different combinations), which means we should not expect to sight the Hilal on every 29th day!

-The predicted 29th and the next day of the 1439 AH (2017 - 2018) lunar dates (when the moon is expected to be sighted on the UK horizon) are given below:
+The predicted date in 1439 AH (2017 - 2018) when the moon is expected to be sighted on the UK horizon are given below (which may be 29th or 30th lunar date):

 |Observation Dates (for month)||Observation Dates (for month)|